 Artificial Reef Projects

 The Artificial Reef Program has been creating reefs since the 1970s.
 Many reefs are enhanced with the cooperation of local fishing clubs and reef organizations.
-These groups identify available materials, donate money, and provide input on the location for the enhancements.
+These groups help identify available materials, donate money, and provide input on the location for the enhancements.
+Do you have a large quantity of concrete, a steel hulled vessel over 50’ in length, or funds for a reef project?
+Contact the Artificial Reef Program and let us know!

 Upcoming Projects